Peter N. Silvestri

-Peter N. Silvestri (born January 12, 1957) is a Canadian-American attorney and politician serving as member of the Cook County Board of Commissioners from the 9th district, which includes the Norwood Park and Dunning areas of the City of Chicago as well as the surrounding suburbs of Des Plaines, Elmwood Park, Harwood Heights, Morton Grove, Mount Prospect, Niles, Norridge, Park Ridge, River Forest, River Grove, Rosemont and Schiller Park.
-During part of his tenure as Cook County Commissioner, he was also the Village President of Elmwood Park, Illinois from 1989 to 2013.
+Peter N. Silvestri (born January 12, 1957) is a Canadian-American attorney and politician who served as a member of the Cook County Board of Commissioners from the 9th district, which includes the Norwood Park and Dunning areas of the City of Chicago as well as the surrounding suburbs of Des Plaines, Elmwood Park, Harwood Heights, Morton Grove, Mount Prospect, Niles, Norridge, Park Ridge, River Forest, River Grove, Rosemont and Schiller Park.
+He was also the village president (mayor) of Elmwood Park, Illinois from 1989 to 2013.

 In January 2022, Silvestri announced his retirement from the Cook County Board of Commissioners.

 Early life and education

 Silvestri was born in Brantford, Canada.
-As a child, Silvestri lived with his parents in Chicago and Italy.
+As a child, Silvestri lived with his parents in Chicago.
 Silvestri has lived in Elmwood Park since 1971, and is a graduate of Elmwood Park High School.
 He earned a Bachelor of Arts degree from DePaul University and a Juris Doctor from the DePaul University College of Law.